moustf/quizzical-app/README.md

 - **`npm start`** : to start the project on a hot reload webpack server.
 - **`npm test`** : to run all the tests written in the test files inside each component.
 - **`npm build`** : to build the distributed directory in the production mode.

+## What is this project?
+Quizzical app is an app that offer a short quiz on the sports topic.
+The questions are fixed, and don't vary on each quiz.
+The app is built using *Reactjs* library and deployed using *Heroku* deployment.